microsoft/code-push-server/cli/README.md

 To run the CodePush CLI, follow these steps:

 1. Clone the CodePush Service repository.
-1. Install the necessary dependencies by running `npm install`.
+1. Install the necessary dependencies by running `yarn`.
-1. Build the CLI by running `npm run build`.
+1. Build the CLI by running `yarn build`.
 1. Install CLI globally by running `npm install -g`.

 ## Getting started